zeropoint-tech/extract-memory/README.md

 # Memory dumper

-This small tool takes a snapshot of the memory allocated for a specific process (PID) and dumps it into a binary file.
+This tool takes a snapshot of the memory allocated for a process, given its PID and dumps it into a binary file.
 Optionally the file can be split into separate binary files per each memory type.

 ## Memdumper

-The main application is compiled from `dump_proc_memory.c`, which takes only 2
+The main application is compiled from `dump_proc_memory.c`, which takes 2
 arguments:

 - The PID of the application to dump memory from